Doriel1121/souto/souto-app/README.md

 button so it will handle this page as in mobile device.
 Please refresh the page manually and you will get the web-application.

 An acceptable ratio of device screen is 420x820

+### Important to know
+The production server is running on AWS, and the communication is over HTTPS.
+We are using self-signed certificate, so your google chrome browser might not allow traffic to this server endpoint.
+To allow communication to the server please enter the health check at `https://18.192.53.137:3002/health`, you will likely to get a message that the certificate is invalid.
+Please click `Advanced` then `Proceed`.
+Now you can successfully enter the health check and accept `{"Data":"Alive"}` message.

 ## Deploy
 If you changed the code and want to deploy to your device, you can run `react-scripts build` and after that change the `build` directory name to `www`, and then run `cordova run android` when your device is connected and authorized